 Ginger - Freshly grated ginger for more flavor.

+Vegetables - I use red cabbage, cucumber, and a couple of carrots for these vegan peanut noodles with vegetables.
 The carrot can be shredded instead of peeled if you prefer.
-To make ribbons, use a vegetable peeler and peel the carrots lengthways until you can’t peel anymore; then eat the rest of the carrot, save it for homemade vegetable broth, place it in the compost, or give it to your dog (they love carrots).
+To make ribbons, use a vegetable peeler and peel the carrots lengthways until you can’t peel anymore; then eat the rest of the carrot, save it for homemade vegetable broth, or place it in the compost.

 A Mandoline slicer makes shredding cabbage quick and easy.
-It creates thin and consistent slices, but please use the handguard to protect your fingers.
+It creates thin and consistent slices, but please use the hand guard to protect your fingers.

-Tips
+Tips for noodles

-For these vegan peanut noodles, I tested a few different brands of rice noodles, and they each had different instructions on how to cook them.
+For these peanut sauce noodles, I tested a few different brands of rice noodles and they each had different instructions on how to cook them.
 Make sure you cook the noodles according to your package instructions.
 All of the brands I tested with direct you to rinse the noodles after cooking.
 Even after draining the noodles, the rinsing process added too much excess liquid for my preference and diluted the sauce.

 So if you rinse your brown rice noodles, skip the ¼ cup of water.
-If you substitute with whole wheat pasta that doesn’t need rinsing, then add ¼ cup of water to the sauce when preparing it.
-If you don’t have brown rice noodles, 8 ounces of whole wheat spaghetti can be substituted.
+If you substitute with pasta that doesn’t need rinsing, then add ¼ cup of water to the sauce when preparing it.
+If you don’t have brown rice noodles, 8 ounces of spaghetti can be substituted.
 In that scenario, add ¼ cup of water to the peanut sauce to thin it out.

 The recipe was only tested with brown rice noodles, white rice noodles, and whole wheat pasta.
 Some gluten-free pasta usually needs to be rinsed after cooking, but I don't know if it holds on to water like brown and white rice noodles.